-- 1) Obtain the installation files and check the installation file integrity. - 2) (If automatic license upgrades have been disabled) Upgrade the licenses. - Upgrade all components that work as parts of the same SMC. - 4) (Multiple Management Servers only) Synchronize the management database between the Management Servers.
+- Obtain the installation files and check the installation file integrity. - 2) (If automatic license upgrades have been disabled) Upgrade the licenses. - 3) Upgrade all components that work as parts of the same SMC.

-Upgrade the Management Clients that are installed locally on workstations.
-If you have configured Web Start on an external server, you must also upgrade that installation.
-If you are using the Management Client in a web browser through SMC Web Access or Web Start is configured on the Management Server, there is no need to upgrade.
+- 4) (Multiple Management Servers only) Synchronize the management database between the Management Servers - 5) Upgrade the Management Clients that are installed locally on workstations.
+If you are using the Management Client in a web browser through SMC Web Access, there is no need to upgrade.

-Getting started with upgrading licenses on page 201
+Getting started with upgrading licenses on page 207

-Upgrade SMC servers on page 206
+Upgrade SMC servers on page 212